Government Ayurveda Medical College Kannur

 The Government Ayurveda Medical College Kannur is situated in Pariyaram, Kannur.
 It is one of the three Ayurveda medical colleges in Kerala.
 The college has 150 bed strength.
 There are 14 clinical departments functioning there; they offer one UG course, a Bachelor's in Ayurvedic Medicine and Surgery.and 5 PG Courses and 1 Diploma Course, Certificate Courses in Ayurveda Therapist and Nursing.
 In the Kerala University of Health Sciences' North Zone arts festival, they emerged in second place.
+The administrative control vests with the Department of Ayush, Government of Kerala.